BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 If the Mûmak War Leader is slain, the best result the Evil player can achieve is a draw.

-**PARTICIPANTS**

-**Good:** Théoden, King of Rohan, with heavy armour, shield and armoured horse; Éomer, Marshall of the Riddermark, with armoured horse, shield and throwing spears; Dernhelm; Gamling, Captain of Rohan, with horse; Déorwine, Chief of the King's Knights; 24 Riders of Rohan: 16 with no additional wargear and 8 with throwing spears.

-**Evil:** The Mûmak War Leader, with 12 Haradrim Warriors in the Howdah; 2 War Mûmaks of Harad with Mahûd Beastmaster and 12 Haradrim Warriors in the Howdah.

 ![](../media/scenarios/gondor_at_war/war_beasts_from_the_south.jpg)

 ---

 ## THE HORSE AND THE SERPENT

+**PARTICIPANTS**

+**Good:** Théoden, King of Rohan, with heavy armour, shield and armoured horse; Déorwine, Chief of the King's Knights; 24 Riders of Rohan: 16 with no additional wargear and 8 with throwing spears.

+**Evil:** Suladân the Serpent Lord on armoured horse; Râza, Fang of the Serpent; Haradrim Captain; 12 Serpent Riders; 24 Haradrim Warriors: 12 with bow, 12 with spear.

 **LAYOUT**